dwwatson1/PyBer_Analysis/README.md

 ![Fig.1](https://github.com/dwwatson1/PyBer_Analysis/blob/main/analysis/Fig1.png)

 The average fare for urban rides never crossed $30 but as shown by the number of red plots and the size of the plots, there was a high demand for rides and drivers.
-Because of this demand, total fares for urban areas account for nearly $40,000 total and nearly 63% of all PyBer fares.
+Because of this demand, total fares for urban areas account for nearly **$40,000** and **nearly 63%** of all PyBer fares.

 ![Fig.5](https://github.com/dwwatson1/PyBer_Analysis/blob/main/analysis/Fig5.png)